23 Travel Hacks and Tips to Make Your Life Easier

 Make your globetrotting less stressful and more enjoyable with these travel tips and tricks!

 If you’ve read a few of the posts on my website, you’ll have realized that I am a big fan of lists.
 So here’s one more for you.
-I’m by no means an expert, but here is a list of travel tips and tricks that I’ve learned over the past decade-or-so that has made my wanderlusting less stressful and more enjoyable.
+Here is a list of travel tips and tricks that I’ve learned over the past decade-or-so that has made my wanderlusting less stressful and more enjoyable.
 I hope at least one (if not more) of these is helpful on your travels!
 Head here for even more travel tips and hacks.

 Important packing tips and tricks

 - Don’t stress about bringing toothpaste, especially if you’re not checking a bag and staying in a hotel.
 Call housekeeping when you get there, most places have travel-sized toothpaste and mouthwash available at no charge for their guests.

 - Find out what type of voltage and plug adapter the country you’re traveling to uses and bring a travel adapter.
 Don’t freak out if you forgot to bring one – if you’re staying at a hotel, call reception and ask to borrow one.

 - Pack a power bank in your carry-on bag and charging cord to make sure you don’t run out of juice in a foreign country, but remember there are strict airline regulations for bringing lithium battery packs in checked luggage as they can start fires!
 Check with the airline to see if your battery pack is within the Watt-hour limit.

 - While you’re at it, bring a thin scarf or sarong as well.
 It’s such a versatile accessory and I can’t even tell you how many times it has come in handy especially when temperature fluctuates during the day, or there are strict dress codes to enter certain monuments.

 - Bring hand sanitizer and a pocket tissue.
 I can not stress this enough, especially in this day and age.